ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Adaptive resolution simulations

-In practice, the quantum mechanical description is often only necessary in a small subregion of the overall simulation.
-Recently, a PI-based adaptive resolution scheme was developed that allows to include the PI description only locally and to use efficient classical Newtonian mechanics in the rest of the system~\cite{Kreis2016,Kreis2017}.
-In this approach the ring polymers are forced to collapse to classical, point-like particles in the classical region.
 The method is based on an overall Hamiltonian description and it is consistent with a bottom-up PI quantization procedure.
 It allows for the calculation of both quantum statistical as well as approximate quantum dynamical quantities in the quantum subregion using ring polymer or centroid molecular dynamics.
 The methodology is implemented in the ESPResSo++ package and it also makes use of multiple time stepping.
+It has been used for the calculation of the structural and dynamical properties of quantum-mechanically modeled water as well as liquid hydrogen.
+For a more technical discussion of the scheme see Refs. \cite{Kreis2016,Kreis2017}.